[ look ]

 And speaking of Vernon Reid… the Sony label spent a lot of time, if not money, searching for the for next Living Colour, after that band’s breakthrough.
 Along with Eye & I, Sony signed other great black bands like Bad Brains (Rise) and began to promote their existing stable of black ‘rock’ bands like Fishbone (In Your Face, Truth and Soul, The Reality of My Surroundings, etc.).
 Even though those bands already had rabid, alternative-niche market fans, they weren’t all playing the same type of music, Sony never figured out how to promote them properly, and they seemed to get lost among the labels more mainstream, radio friendly acts.
 In effect, they weren’t Living Colour clones, and unfortunately, they probably suffered as much as benefited from Living Colour’s popularity.
 Fishbone and Bad Brains eventually drifted away from the Sony label, and Eye & I just faded out altogether after this one album.

-1991 — Eye & I (w/DK Dyson) As far and high as Vernon has flown, he has never completely detached from his Downtown NYC roots.
+1991 — Eye & I (w/DK Dyson) As far and high as Vernon has flown, he has never completely broken free of his Downtown NYC roots.

 The Black Album

-1988 — Joe Satriani With a little help from Mick.
+1988 — Joe Satriani With a little help from friend Mick.